 The number of people adopting a healthier, fitter lifestyle is increasing significantly.

 Lets face it alcohol is the main source of calories, especially calories in cider.
 But just because you want to follow the fit lifestyle does not mean you should have to sacrifice on parties and social events!
-With cider becoming an increasingly popular beverage, we felt it was time to clear the air answer the question - how many calories your favourite cider?
+With cider becoming an increasingly popular beverage, we felt it was time to clear the air answer the question - just how many calories are there in cider?

 There is a simple answer to that question - it depends.